 Provide full contact details for the corresponding author including email, mailing address and telephone numbers.
 Academic affiliations are required for all co-authors.
 In the case the first author is likely to move in the near future, as is often the case with PhD students and post-docs, we advise use of a longer-term email address (for example a gmail address).

 If the primary author is no more than 5 years beyond their PhD viva date when the paper is first submitted, the paper may be entered for an Early Career Advancement Prize.
-Please tick to confirm that you wish the paper to be considered, and provide details of PhD viva and supervisor.
+Please tick to confirm that you wish the paper to be considered, and provide details of PhD viva and supervisor together with a brief explanation of why you feel the author is a worthy candidate for this submission.
+Please note that it would be very difficult to show sufficient excellence for a prize within the confines of the Short and Sweet format.
 You will be advised whether or not your application was successful after acceptance of the paper.
 Prize-winning papers will be published in i-Perception for free and publicised by the journal.
 Candidate papers which are accepted for publication but are not awarded the prize may, if the author chooses, be transferred to Perception to avoid publication charges.
 This opportunity is open to any new submissions to i-Perception from eligible authors who have not previously received this prize.

 8. On acceptance and publication